Red-winged blackbird: Taxonomy

 The red-winged blackbird is one of five species in the genus Agelaius and is included in the family Icteridae, which is made up of passerine birds found in North and South America.
-The red-winged blackbird was formally described as Oriolus phoeniceus by Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae, but was later moved with the other American blackbirds to the genus Agelaius by Louis Jean Pierre Vieillot in 1816.
+The red-winged blackbird was formally described as Oriolus phoeniceus by Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae, but was later moved with the other American blackbirds to the genus Agelaius by Louis Pierre Vieillot in 1816.
 Linnaeus specified the type location as "America" but this was restricted to Charleston, South Carolina in 1928.
 The genus name is derived from Ancient Greek agelaios, meaning "gregarious".
 The specific epithet, phoeniceus, is Latin meaning "crimson" or "red".
 The red-winged blackbird is a sister species to the red-shouldered blackbird (Agelaius assimilis) that is endemic to Cuba.
 These two species are together sister to the tricolored blackbird (Agelaius tricolor) that is found on the Pacific coast region of the California and upper Baja California in Mexico.

 Depending on the authority, between 20 and 24 subspecies are recognised which are mostly quite similar in appearance.
 However, there are two isolated populations of bicolored blackbirds that are quite distinctive: A. p. californicus of California and A. p. gubernator of central Mexico.
 The taxonomy and relationships between these two populations and with red-winged blackbirds is still unclear.
 Despite the similarities in most forms of the red-winged blackbird, in the subspecies of Mexican Plateau, A. p. gubernator, the female's veining is greatly reduced and restricted to the throat; the rest of the plumage is very dark brown, and also in a different family from the European redwing and the Old World common blackbird, which are thrushes (Turdidae).

 In the California subspecies, A. p. californicus and A. p. mailliardorum, the veining of the female specimens also covers a smaller surface and the plumage is dark brown, although not in the gubernator grade; and also its superciliary list is absent or poorly developed.
 The male subspecies mailliardorum, californicus, aciculatus, neutralis, and gubernator lack the yellow band on the wing that is present in most male members of the other subspecies.
 The red-shouldered blackbird was formerly considered as a subspecies of red-winged blackbird.
 They were split by the American Ornithologists' Union in 1997.

 Listed below are the red-winged blackbird subspecies and groups of subspecies recognized as of January 2014 with their respective distribution areas and the location of their wintering quarters: